 2. Roll, Read, and Write

-This is one of my newer products and it’s a great activity.
-This editable resource is used for students to practice letter formation, sight words, and spelling.
-Since it’s editable, you can add your own letters or words.
-Time is a premium!
-This resource was created so it doesn’t take a lot of time to customize for your kindergarten students!
+This activity is editable, so you can add your own letters or words that you’d like to target during morning work time.
+Since time is at a premium for kindergarten teachers, this resource was created so it doesn’t take a lot of time to customize for your students!

 You can find these units here: